-Figure 28: Preparation Sequence to Play DRM Protected Contents
+Figure 26: Preparation Sequence to Play DRM Protected Contents

-14.10.2 Playback of DRM Content with a Valid License Available
+13.10.2 Playback of DRM Content with a Valid License Available

 Playback of DRM content with a license available is very similar to the usual playback sequence.
 The player engine will obtain the license from the license store during the Init phase and report success from the Init command if the license is valid.
 At that point the usual playback sequence can happen just as with non-protected content.
-If there is not license for this content in the license store or the existing license is invalid (e.g., expired), then the player engine will report an error and the sequence will proceed as described in Section 14.10.3.
+If there is not license for this content in the license store or the existing license is invalid (e.g., expired), then the player engine will report an error and the sequence will proceed as described in Section 13.10.3.
 The sequence diagram below shows the details of the interaction between the application and player engine for the case of an available valid license.

-Figure 29: Playback of DRM Content with a Valid License Available
+Figure 27: Playback of DRM Content with a Valid License Available

-14.10.3 Playback of DRM Content without a Valid License Available
+13.10.3 Playback of DRM Content without a Valid License Available

 If there is no license at all for this content in the license store or the existing license is not valid, then the application will need to send the engine an explicit request to attempt to acquire the license.
-The call to Init will fail with the return code PVMFLicenseAcqRequired indicating that a license must be obtained before the clip can be played.
+The call to Init will fail with the return code PVMFErrDrmLicenseNotFound or PVMFErrDrmLicenseExpired indicating that a license must be obtained before the clip can be played.
 At this point, the application can fail the playback and end the session with the player engine, acquire the license through some external process (i.e., outside the scope of the player engine), or request that the engine attempt to acquire the license.

 In order to request that the engine acquire the license, the application must first get access to the appropriate extension interface of the player engine.
 This process is same as for any extension interface to engine, the QueryInterface is called with the relevant interface ID.
 The extension interface is returned in the CommandCompleted call to the observer.
 Once the application has the license acquisition interface, it can make the call to AcquireLicense.
-The AcquireLicense call takes some opaque data as a parameter.
-This data can be retrieved through the player meta-data interface using the "drm/dla-data" key.
 The engine attempts to get the license and returns the result in the CommandCompleted callback to the observer.
 Assuming the license acquisition was successful, the application can proceed with Init call again followed by the usual sequence for playback.
+In case there is a need for the application/user to be registered to a service, a PVMFErrDrmDomainRequired or PVMFErrDrmDomainRenewRequired error is returned.
+The application, in such a scenario, can make a call to JoinDomain.
+The necessary parameters for this call can be obtained from the license status.
+Assuming the registration was successful, the player engine also automatically attempts to re-acquire the license.
+The application can then proceed with Init call again followed by the usual sequence for playback.
 Once the application has finished with the license acquisition interface, it should free the resource by calling the interface's removeRef() method.
-The sequence is shown in the diagram below.
+The sequence is shown in the diagrams below.

-Figure 30: Playback of DRM Content without a Valid License Available
+Figure 29: Playback of DRM Content with a Valid License Available and which requires registration to a service

-14.10.4 Cancel the License Acquisition of DRM Content
+13.10.4 Cancel the License Acquisition of DRM Content